 Tooth Pain After Filling

 The filling of a cavity is an important measure to be taken following the discovery of a cavity.
 After removal of any decayed matter in the tooth, it is essential that the area be filled to prevent further problems.
-A filling helps fend off further decay and also prevents pain by providing a protective cover for the delicate inner parts of the tooth, including extremely sensitive nerves.
+A dental filling greenville sc helps fend off further decay and also prevents pain by providing a protective cover for the delicate inner parts of the tooth, including extremely sensitive nerves.

 Indeed, cavities can present with tooth pain upon biting, chewing, or without cause other than the simple existence of the cavity itself.
 It is this tooth pain that often drives patients to go to see their dentists.
 Paradoxically, while fillings are used to both address and prevent future tooth pain, the procedure itself can also cause some pain in the days following its placement in the tooth.

 Causes of Tooth Pain Following a Filling

 During the course of getting a filling, your dentist will first anesthetize the area, remove the part of the tooth that has decayed, and fill the hole or cavity that is left with a dental filling, which is typically composed of a compound that is made to match the color and shade or your teeth).